snymanje/VuePressProfileSite/pages/article.md

     content: Article on TypeScript
 ---

-# MultiClass Text Classification with Scikit-Learn
+# MultiClass Text Classification with Scikit-Learn...

 <br>
 <hr>
 <br>

-Let's see the code
+Let's see the codeww

 ```js{2}
 const newVar
 newVar = [1,2,3,4,5]